claytoncohn/TransformersProject/README.md

 # TransformersProject
 DS5899 Transformers Project

-Idntifying Educational Emotions via Speech Transformers.
+Identifying Educational Emotions via Speech Transformers.

 ## Overview (25 pts)
 Two-minute overview providing context, stating the problem the project is addressing, characterizing the approach, and giving a brief account of how the problem was addressed.